George Sutherland-Leveson-Gower, 2nd Duke of Sutherland: Building projects

 Sutherland was partially deaf and therefore decided not to play a very active part in politics which was the path well-worn by his contemporary peers.
 Instead, he expended his energies by spending some of the vast wealth which he inherited from his father on improving his homes.
 In 1845, he employed Sir Charles Barry to make vast alterations to Dunrobin Castle.
-Barry transformed the place into the 189-room ducal palace which we see today.
+Barry transformed the castle into the 189-room ducal palace which exists presently.
 In addition to Dunrobin, the Duke also had Barry completely remodel his Staffordshire seat of Trentham Hall, Cliveden House in Buckinghamshire, and the family's London townhouse, Stafford House, which was the most valuable private home in the whole of London.
+Queen Victoria is said to have remarked on arriving at Stafford House, "I have come from my House to your Palace."

 Descendants

 A very large proportion of today's British aristocracy are descended from the 2nd Duke of Sutherland.
-Through the marriages of his daughters, he is the ancestor of the present Dukes of Hamilton & Brandon, Argyll, Roxburghe, Northumberland, Leinster, and Westminster, the present Marquesses of Hertford and Londonderry, the present earls of Selkirk, Lichfield and Cromartie, and the present Viscount Dilhorne, among many others.
-His male line died out on the death of his great-grandson, the 5th Duke, in 1963, and the title passed to John Egerton, a descendant of the 2nd Duke's brother Francis who was not descended from the 2nd Duke (although his wife, Diana, was).
-The present Countess of Sutherland is a direct descendant of the 2nd Duke.
+Through the marriages of his daughters, he is the ancestor of the present Dukes of Hamilton, Argyll, Roxburghe, Northumberland, Leinster, and Westminster, the present Marquesses of Hertford and Londonderry, the present earls of Selkirk, Lichfield and Cromartie, and the present Viscount Dilhorne, among many others.
+His male line died out on the death of his great-grandson, the 5th Duke, in 1963, and the title passed to John Egerton, a descendant of the 2nd Duke's brother Francis.
+The late Countess of Sutherland was also a descendant of the 2nd Duke.
 He was also the ancestor of the late Duchess of Beaufort, but not of the present Duke of Beaufort.
-Other notable descendants include the naturalist Gavin Maxwell and the spymaster Eliza Manningham-Buller.